Certora/soroban-amm-contest-prep/CONTEST.md

     - Reduce overuse of `cvlr_assume!` statements.
     - Ensure clear documentation, proper naming, and formatting.
 - **Participant Contributions**: The top participants' `certora` folders will be included in the public repository.

+## Notes and Tips
+- We have provided a couple of example rules to help get started: `fees_collector/src/certora_specs/fee_collector_rules.rs`
+- Notice the use of `clog!` for logging different values.
+You can use it for signed and unsigned integers (32, 64, 128 bit), and `Address` (see usage for `Address` in the rule `init_admin_sets_admin`).
+- You can see how to create ghost variables by looking at the variable `ACCESS_CONTROL` and its updates.
+- You can see the spec language we used [here](https://github.com/Certora/cvlr) and [here](https://github.com/Certora/cvlr-soroban).
+- For debugging, we recommend running one rule at a time by changing the `rule` field in the `conf` files.